bchurchill/xmonad-pulsevolume/README.md

 ## Under the hood and Future Work

 The pulse-volume.sh script maintains two files in your home directory: .volume and .mute.
 Whenever you run this script it reads the current volume from the file and updates it appropriately (it takes a parameter "increase", "decrease", "mute", "unmute", "toggle").
 It also updates pulse-volume.
-If this file is changed between uses of the script, the volume can jump dramatically.
+If this file is changed between uses of the script, the volume can jump dramatically; hence the "reset" feature to go back to a fixed volume.
 Obviously, it would be better to get the current volume from pulse audio itself instead of replicating state... contributions welcome!

 ./show-volume.py generates the graphical representation from these files.
-It takes no parameters.
+It takes no parameters -- run it from the command line to see what it does.
 It's very easy to hack on this to make a new visualization... let me know if you do something cool!

 I expect you can use these scripts with other window managers or status bars, like dzen2.
 I somehow doubt there's much need -- but if you find it useful, feel free to contribute additions.

 ## Bugs

 Use the issue tracker.
 For security bugs, email berkeley@berkeleychurchill.com.
-You can get a gpg key off my webpage at https://berkeleychurchill.com if you like.
+You can get a gpg key off my webpage at https://www.berkeleychurchill.com if you like.